Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 Luma is a Prey (2017) + Mooncrash DLC mod that re-writes the game's late rendering and post processing phases to improve the game's look without drifting from the artistic vision (believe me!).
 The highlight feature is adding HDR support, DLSS and new Ambient Occlusion, making it akin to a smallish Remastered.
 The mod works by hooking into the game's code and replacing shaders.
 Luma was created by Pumbo (graphics) and Ersh (reverse engineering).
-Join our discord here: https://discord.gg/DNGfMZgH3f

 # List of features:
 - Added HDR output (scRGB 16bit) (improved tonemapping, reworked all post processing effects)
 - Increased buffers quality in SDR and HDR, reducing banding all around
-- Improved the quality of dynamic shadow, especially from up close (they had broken filtering that causes them to be blocky)
+- Improved the quality of dynamic shadow, especially from up close (they had broken filtering that causes them to be blocky) (the maximum shadow render distance is also increased through configs)
 - Added a more modern Ambient Occlusion solution (GTAO) (the original AO is also improved in quality)
 - Improved Screen Space Reflections (they are not cropped close to the camera anymore, they now get progressively more diffuse with distance, they blend in and out of view more nicely etc etc, their math in general has been refactored for much better looking and more "physically accurate" results)
 - Added DLAA+DLSS Super Resolution (on Nvidia GPUs) (OptiScaler can be used to inject FSR 3) (this looks drastically better than the native TAA and has no noticeable ghosting)
 - Added RCAS sharpening after TAA (replacing the original basic sharpening implementation, making it look a lot more natural)
+- Added Perspective Correction (optional) (a modern type of "lens distortion" that makes the rendering look natural)
 - Improved all of the native Anti Aliasing implementations (e.g. SMAA/TAA)
 - Improved Anisotropic Filtering (it was not set to 16x on all textures that would benefit from it)
 - Improved quality and look of the Sun, Sun Shaft effects and Lens "Optics" effects (e.g. lens flare)